heremaps/here-sdk-examples/examples/latest/navigate/ios/MapItems/README.md

 The MapItems example app shows how to pin images and 3D objects to mark specific spots on the map.
 You can find how this is done in [MapItemsExample.swift](MapItems/MapItemsExample.swift).
 The app also shows how to add polyline, arrows, polygon and circle instances to the map.
 You can find how this is done in [MapObjectsExample.swift](MapItems/MapObjectsExample.swift).
+In addition, the app also shows how a convenient way to show native iOS UIView layouts on the map.
+You can find how this is done in [MapViewPinsExample.swift](MapItems/MapViewPinsExample.swift).

 Build instructions:
 -------------------